olivier3lanc/Scroll-Frames/usage.md

 `data-detector` attribute

-By default, Scroll Frames use the specified element `scroll-frame="ID"` scroll line value - or its position into the viewport.
-If `data-detector="ID_OF_ANOTHER_ELEMENT"` is set, Scroll Frames uses the scroll line value of the specified HTML element.
+By default, Scroll Frames use the specified element `scroll-frame="ID"` intersection value - or its position into the viewport.
+If `data-detector="ID_OF_ANOTHER_ELEMENT"` is set, Scroll Frames uses the intersection value of the specified HTML element.

 ```html
 <p>Frames change in relation with the position of the `hr` element.</p>